Genesiss Hospital Our Treatment Arrow icon pointing right

 ESWL treatment for kidney stones at Genesiss Multispeciality Hospital, BTM Layout, Bangalore.
 Consult expert urologists for non-surgical stone care.

-ESWL (Extracorporeal Shock Wave Lithotripsy) is a non-surgical treatment used to break kidney stones into smaller fragments so they can pass naturally through urine.
-This treatment helps relieve pain, reduce urinary blockage, and avoid invasive surgery in selected cases.
-At Genesiss Multispeciality Hospital, ESWL treatment is offered after careful evaluation of stone size, location, and patient suitability.
+ESWL is a non-surgical treatment used to break kidney stones into smaller fragments so they can pass naturally through urine.
+At Genesiss Multi-Speciality Hospital, ESWL treatment is offered after careful evaluation of stone size, location, and patient suitability.
+This treatment helps relieve pain, reduce blockage, and avoid invasive surgery in selected cases.

 What Is ESWL?

 ESWL stands for Extracorporeal Shock Wave Lithotripsy.
 It is a treatment that uses focused shock waves generated outside the body to break kidney stones into smaller pieces.
-These fragments gradually pass through the urinary tract during urination.
+These fragments then pass through the urinary tract over time.

-• Stones located in suitable areas of the kidney or upper ureter
+• Stones are located in suitable areas of the kidney or upper ureter

-• No active urinary infection or severe obstruction
+• There is no active infection or severe blockage

 Not all kidney stones are suitable for ESWL.
-Final suitability is decided after imaging and clinical evaluation.
+A urologist determines suitability based on scan findings.

 Patients may be advised ESWL if they experience: